rmoskal/rmoskal.github.io/src/pages/java-development-stack-acrimony.md

 ### Conclusion

 I'm not saying the java stack is always the best solution.
-For simple CRUD applications backed by a database, whose schema I control Ruby on Rails seems ubeatable.
+For simple CRUD applications backed by a database, whose schema I control Ruby on Rails seems unbeatable.
 In many situations I recommend eschewing a traditional database entirely.
 Zope/Plone works well for portal sites and uses the Zope object oriented data store.
 You can easily spin out new out new content types and get ui screens, persistence, workflows, permissions, etc for free.
 In a MS shop Sharepoint provides similar advantages.

 But for significant applications, with a rich domain model, complex and variable workflows, complex integration requirements, and a need to evolve, Spring-Hibernate-ActiveMQ seem like an unbeatable base.
 If you're building a web app hen pile Wicket and Tomcat on top.
 Do whatever else needs doing by selecting from the incredible variety of Java libraries: for templating you can't go wrong with Velocity or FreeMarker, for XSLT try Xalan or Saxon.

 So I might call an application built with Spring, Hibernate, ActiveMQ, Wicket, and running on Tomcat a SWATH application.
-But if I subsitute JettyI get WAIJS and so on.
+But if I substitute JettyI get WAIJS and so on.
 It seems impossible to get a handle on a stable acronym.
 All I can think of is to form the first or last "syllable" of our acronym from the Spring, Hibernate, ActiveMQ troika.
 So SHA or ASH, then to optionally pile additional letters on the front or the back _pro re nata_.